File Systems#

 Before working through this material, it should be helpful to go through the background material on the history of operating systems and on graphs.

-Here is the screencast.
-These are the slides.
 Some verbal explanations are reproduced below.

 One important difference that is not mentioned in the screencast is that Unix-based file systems are case-sensitive, whereas Windows-based file systems are not.
 This means that Documents and documents are two different directories on Unix-based systems, but the same directory on Windows.
 This can lead to subtle differences when running the same code on different file systems; let alone sharing files via a cloud.
 E.g., Dropbox has created a specific flag for that case.